gleich/vanityprox/README.md

   - Example: `America/New_York`
   - **OPTIONAL**
 - `VANITYPROX_LOG_TIME_FORMAT`
   - Format that should be used for outputting the logs.
-Used [golang's built in time formatting system](https://go.dev/src/time/format.go).
+Uses [golang's built in time formatting system](https://go.dev/src/time/format.go).
   - Example: `01/02 03:04:05 PM MST`
   - **OPTIONAL**
 - `VANITYPROX_FAVICON`
-  - URL for a favicon of your choosing.
+  - URL for a favicon.
 This will be displayed in the HTML that gets returned from the server.
   - **OPTIONAL**